psam3210/.github/topics/shortcuts-and-debugging/index.md

 </figure>
 <br><br>

+> This lecture was originally written by Alex Silva ’24

 # Shortcuts and Debugging

 By nature, programmers tend to be quite lazy.
 As a result, a lot of mundane, annoying, or otherwise trivial tasks have been streamlined significantly.
 These shortcuts can greatly increase the speed at which you program and overall just make the experience "nicer" for you.